tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * Dialogue for people providing HMs updated to note that a pokemon only needs to be able to learn the move.
     * e.g. "Cutter" in Rustboro's dialogue updated to note a pokemon able to learn cut can chop down thin trees.
   * Secret Power works similarly, requiring TM43 in Bag and a pokemon able to use the move (which is almost all pokemon)
+* Added unique per-pokemon Surfing Overworld sprites instead of the "Surf blob"
+  * Supports Shiny pokemon.
+  * As noted below, can revert back to Surf Blob if preferred in options.
+  * Does not (yet) support diving.
+  * Known Bug: Unable to "jump" onto pokemon's surfing sprite, instead they load via a slight "sliding" animation, working on fix.
 * Stat Editor to edit IVs and EVs added to Party Menu after National Dex is unlocked.
 * Nature Mints have been added in the game for purchase after beating Petalburg Gym.
   * One free Serious Mint will be given by Norman after gaining the Facade TM.